tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 That could even be indirectly your friend's fault.
 He could loose the keys.
 And if you had isolated your pets into the garage and only given the garage's key fo your friend.
 Then nobody could enter the house.
-We will by the way see that the _compatmentalize_ guideline presented later on makes it easier to apply this principle.
+We will by the way see that the _compartmentalize_ guideline presented later on makes it easier to apply this principle.

 In our case, the principle can be applied in many different places.